notmuch/notmuch/doc/man1/notmuch.rst

    Specifies the location of the notmuch configuration file.
 See :any:`notmuch-config(1)` for details.

+.. envvar:: NOTMUCH_DATABASE

+   Specifies the location of the notmuch database.
+See :any:`notmuch-config(1)` for details.

 .. envvar:: NOTMUCH_PROFILE

    Selects among notmuch configurations.
 See :any:`notmuch-config(1)`